wty2011jl/Efficient-Multi-user-Offloading-of-Personalized-Diffusion-Models/README.md

 ## About the Training

 This project utilizes Hugging Face's Dreambooth technology for training both cluster wide models and local personalized models.
-For further details on Dreambooth, refer to the [Hugging Face Dreambooth webpage]([https://huggingface.co/docs](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth)).
+For further details on Dreambooth, refer to the [HuggingFace Dreambooth webpage](https://github.com/huggingface/diffusers/tree/main/examples/dreambooth)

 ### Data Sets